Are you constantly occupied by work-related stress? Do you often feel that taking breaks is too much to ask for?

 Your leisure time is extremely fulfilling if spent well, especially if you spend it in the company of family or friends.

-It gives you a unique opportunity to examine personal values, and to focus on what is important for you.
+It gives you a unique opportunity to examine personal values and focus on what is important to you.

 These fun moments help family members’ emotional bonds grow stronger.